ncerutti/DengueAI-challenge/readme.md

 An alternative explanation is that the test data does not exhibit similar behavior observed in the train data.
 A final possibility is that our RFR model is somehow overfitted, but we do not capture this with our chosen train-test splits.

+> Note: LightGBM has an option for Poisson regression (which should be more appropriate given the data).
+Neither LightGBM nor XGBoost provide an implementation for binomial.